-The WAG was established in 1912 when a group of Winnipeg businessmen, recognizing "the civilizing effects of art," each contributed $200 and rented two rooms in the old Federal Building at the corner of Main and Water Streets.
+The WAG was established in 1912 when a group of Winnipeg businessmen, recognizing "the civilizing effects of art," each contributed $200 to open a gallery in the Winnipeg Industrial Bureau Exposition Building that existed at the corner of Main and Water Streets.
 Thus, the WAG was born, becoming the first civic art gallery in Canada.
 Now approaching its centenary in 2012, the Winnipeg Art Gallery has developed from a small civic gallery to Canada’s sixth largest gallery with an international reputation.

 As it expanded, the WAG relocated premises several times to accommodate its growing collection, including its former residence in what is now the Manitoba Archives Building on St. Mary Avenue.
 It was here that the Gallery moved in an exciting new direction under the helm of Viennese-born art curator Dr. Ferdinand Eckhardt who transformed this “provincial" gallery into an important international institution during his long tenure from1953 to 1974.
 Under Eckhardt's aegis, the WAG grew in stature, presenting significant exhibitions.
 Its juried exhibitions, such as the Winnipeg Show(s), drew entries from across Canada, proving crucial to the definition of Modernism in Canadian art.
 Through the forethought of the Volunteer Committee to The Winnipeg Art Gallery (now the Volunteer Associates of the Winnipeg Art Gallery), the WAG was gifted a number of works from these groundbreaking exhibitions, significantly enhancing its Canadian collection.
 Under Eckhardt’s leadership, the collection grew apace with important acquisitions such as the Gort Collection of late Gothic and early Renaissance art.